What Is The New Heart Of Ezekiel 36:26

 "When Jesus speaks of the new heart, he means the mind, the life, the whole being.
 To have a change of heart is to withdraw the affections from the world, and fasten them upon Christ.
 To have a new heart is to have a new mind, new purposes, new motives.
 What is the sign of a new heart?—A changed life."

-In this sermon on unity, one of the great fruits of conversion we find important statements on the new heart.
+In this excerpt from a sermon on unity, we find important statements on the meaning of the "new heart" in Ezekiel 36:26.

 Christ Brings A Moral Revolution - Ellen White